After taming oil boom towns, the famed lawman retired in 1951 to served as a consultant for radio, motion pictures, and television shows.

 During much of the 1920s, a Texas Ranger became well known for strictly enforcing the law in booming oilfield communities and on the border.
 By 1930, the discovery year of the great East Texas field, he was known as “El Lobo Solo” – the lone wolf – who would bring order to a boomtown famous worldwide.

 Manuel Trazazas Gonzaullas was born in 1891 in Cádiz, Spain, to a Spanish father and Canadian mother who were naturalized U.S. citizens.
 At age 15 he witnessed the murder of his only two brothers and the wounding of his parents when bandits raided their home.
 Fourteen years later, he joined the Texas Rangers.

-“He was a soft-spoken man and his trigger finger was slightly bent,” independent oilman and philanthropist Watson W. Wise characterized him during a 1985 interview in his office in Tyler, Texas.
+“He was a soft-spoken man and his trigger finger was slightly bent,” independent oilman Watson W. Wise characterized him during a 1985 interview in his office in Tyler, Texas.
 “He always told me it was geared to that .45 of his.”

 When Kilgore became “the most lawless town in Texas” after the October 1930 oil boom started, Manuel “Lone Wolf” Gonzaullas was the Texas Ranger sent out to tame it, according to Wise, himself a distinguished oilman and philanthropist who moved to Texas in 1925.

 Gonzaullas – five feet, nine inches tall, with a scarred face, and no sense of humor – was “a very serious type fella,” Wise noted.

 “He was sent out to Pecos one time to stop a riot out there, added Wise.
 “When he got off the train there was a great posse waiting to greet him, and when they saw he was alone, they said, ‘Where’s all your help Mr. Gonzaullas?’ and he said, ‘There’s only one riot isn’t there?’”